 To ensure that our daughter grows up knowing about her heritage, we have lots of Canadian-themed books, stuffed animals, figurines, and puzzles.
 With Canada Day coming up on July 1st, we’re preparing to celebrate Canada with yoga poses for kids inspired by the animals of the region.

-Below are two options: five poses if you only have a few minutes or a full Canada Day kids yoga lesson plan with twelve yoga poses and extension ideas.
+Below are three options: five poses if you only have a few minutes or a full Canada Day kids yoga lesson plan with twelve yoga poses and extension ideas.
+Or you could download our digital Canada Yoga Cards for Kids.
 Simply clear a space, get out some Canadian books, toy animals, or other props and enjoy acting out these North American animals.
 The purpose is to learn about this beautiful country through movement, not on perfectly aligned yoga poses.
 So, jump in and have fun!